 10. Hurricane Ridge Hike

-We recommend coming for sunrise or sunset.
+This place is worth the drive any time of year.
+We’ve come up to snowshoe in the winter as well as a quick picnic in the summertime.
+Whatever activity you choose, we recommend coming for sunrise or sunset.
 The uninhibited sky will light up with pinks, oranges and blues!
+The view of the Olympics is one you won’t forget.
 Come with a blanket or a jacket….all year round.
 It gets cold very quickly!
-You can also snowshoe the trail during the winter daytime and get some pretty spectacular views of the Olympics!

 11. Lake Cushman

 If you’re looking for some classic R&R, grab a picnic basket, a good book, and a lawn chair to come and hang out on Lake Cushman.
 Being surrounded by so many trees and greenery, you’ll forget you’re only an hour away from Olympia!

 Read More: The Ultimate Olympic Peninsula Road Trip

 There are so many other beautiful places to see on the Olympic Peninsula!
 Where would you suggest we go next?
 Let us know in the comments below!